lightbend/fdp-sample-applications/kstream/README.md

 ## Running in Distributed mode

-Both the DSL based and Procedure based applications can be run in distributed mode.
+Both the DSL based and Processor based applications can be run in distributed mode.
 Multiple instances of the application can be run and all state can be queried using any of the host/port combination.
 Here are some things that need to be taken care of when running any of the applications in the distributed mode:

 * The application `id` in the Marathon deployment json must be different for each of the instances.
 The typical way to ensure this is to use the given `app-install.sh` for installing one instance and then copying the deployment json and changing it for subsequent deployment instances.
 * Some of the settings in the `cmd`, `env` and `uris` section of the json need to be different for subsequent deployment instances.
 Please refer to `kstream-app-dsl-subsequent-instances.json.template` or `kstream-app-proc-subsequent-instances.json.template` for the details of such changes.